 "Cold Calling 2.0" is a prospecting strategy where a rep gets in touch with the direct manager of a decision-maker they're targeting and asks them to refer them to the right person.

 The hopes here are that you'll know you're connecting with the right prospect, that they'll already know who you are when you finally connect, and that they'll have already set some time aside to speak with you before your conversation.

 2. Hot Coals

 The term "Hot Coals" refers to a sales cycle's uneasy, stagnant, uncertain period a sales org faces before it breaks through from limited organic growth to proactive growth.
 The Predictable Revenue model is tailored to help see companies through those kinds of stretches.

 3. Layers of the Onion

-An analogy to help teams think through layering out their product / offers.
-Goal is to make it easier for prospects to choose how they get to know a company and it’s products, step-by-step.
+This is an analogy to help teams think through how to "layer out" their products or offers.
+The goal here is to make it easier for prospects to choose how they get to know a company and its products — step-by-step.

 4. Market Response Representative

 Market Response Representatives qualify incoming leads that reach the company through website or phone.
 They route qualified opportunities to the appropriate quota-carrying salesperson.

 5. Sales Development Representative